mweiden/sketchy-core/README.md

 **Important:** All of the limit or threshold values in the example project are placeholders; SoundCloud does not use these values and recommends that you do not use them.

-If you wish to contribute to Sketchy there is a [Guide to contributing to Sketchy](doc/CONTRIBUTING.md) and a list of [potential improvements](doc/TODO.md).
+To contribute to Sketchy there is a [Guide to contributing to Sketchy](doc/CONTRIBUTING.md) and a list of [potential improvements](doc/TODO.md).

 ## Installation and deployment